 Palmon Bay Hotel

-An all-inclusive Herceg Novi hotel, Iberostar offers luxury amenities in an absolutely sublime setting.
+An all-inclusive property, Iberostar offers luxury amenities in an absolutely sublime setting.
 The beachfront resort sits across the bay from Hergec Novi and features a pool, restaurant and 4 bars.
-Check rates for your stay!
+Check rates!

 Shopping Herceg Novi

-The biggest shopping center in Herceg Novi is the HDL Novi Mall, which is west of the city center near the Croatian border.
+The biggest shopping center in Herceg Novi is the HDL Novi Mall, which is to the west near the Croatian border.

-The small produce market in Herceg Novi is tucked into a little plaza just off the big square under the clock tower.
-Not only is it a good place to pick up fresh, in-season produce, but the vendors also sell olive oil and some souvenirs.
+The small produce market in Herceg Novi is tucked into a little plaza just west of the clock tower.
+Not only is it a good place to pick up fresh, in-season produce, but the vendors also sell olive oil and better-priced souvenirs.

 What To Pack for your Trip to Montenegro